 The Federation fishing also takes in some fine water on the main river Tyne in the Parish of Ovingham.
 Part of the water is leased from the Duke of Northumberland and the remainder, which formerly belonged to the Manor of Ovingham, is owned by the Federation.
 Lower tidal waters are also leased at Stanners near Ryton Golf Course.

-While many anglers are not trophy conscious the Coquet Trophy presented to the captor of the river’s first salmon of the season has become an institution on the Coquet and the holder will receive three years free permits and a replica of the trophy to retain.
+While many anglers are not trophy conscious the Coquet Trophy presented to the captor of the river’s first salmon of the season has become an institution on the Coquet and the holder will receive a free permit for one year and a replica of the trophy to retain.
 The Federation introduced two new trophies in 1994 to commemorate its centenary, one for the largest salmon caught on Federation waters i.e. Coquet and Tyne, and the other for the heaviest brown trout.

 In recent years the Federation has acquired fishing on the River Till